Transgender rights in Argentina

+In 2021, the Diana Sacayán–Lohana Berkins Law was passed, which establishes that the national public sector must reserve at least 1% of its positions and vacancies for trans people, and encourages the private sector to take similar measures.
+Also in 2021, President Alberto Fernández signed the decree 476/2021, mandating the National Registry of Persons (RENAPER) to allow a third gender option on all national identity cards and passports, marked as an "X".
+In compliance with the Gender Identity Law, this made Argentina one of the few countries in the world to legally recognize non-binary gender on all official documentation.

 Currently, Argentine trans activists are pushing for anti-discrimination and employment quota laws, as well as to stop killings of trans people.

-The "Day of the Promotion of the Rights of Trans People" is celebrated in the city of Buenos Aires and in Santa Fe Province on March 18, in memory of activist Claudia Pía Baudracco.
+The "Day of the Promotion of the Rights of Trans People" is celebrated in the city of Buenos Aires and in Santa Fe Province on March 18, in memory of Baudracco.

 History

 In 1997, Asociación de Lucha por la Identidad Travesti-Transsexual was created to defend the rights of transgender people.
 One of its first victories came in 2006 when the Supreme Court overturned a lower court's ruling that had stated that transgender people did not have a legal right to organize and campaign for their rights.

 In 2007, the Supreme Court ruled that a 17-year-old had the legal right to go through the sex change process and have her legal documents changed to reflect the operation.

 In 2009, Marcela Romero won the legal right to have her identity changed, and was given an honorary title by the government.
 She was awarded by the Honorable Congress woman of the year.
 Romero remains one of the leading advocates for the human rights of transgender people in Argentina.

 In 2012, senators unanimously approved the "Gender Law".

 In mid-2018, the Santa Fe Province cities of Rosario and Santa Fe announced the incorporation of several trans people to the Historical Reparation program, which gives pensions to victims of the last military dictatorship.
 Newspaper Página/12 considered that "the action, unprecedented at a national level and throughout Latin America, establishes a new standard in public policies."

 On June 18, 2018, a Buenos Aires court sentenced Gabriel David Marino to life imprisonment for the murder of transgender activist Diana Sacayán.
 For the first time in history, the Argentine Justice acknowledged that the murder was "a hate crime against the travesti identity", known as "travesticide" or "transvesticide" (Spanish: travesticidio; a portmanteau of "travesti" and "homicide").
 The ruling was widely celebrated by LGBT activists and has been considered "one more example of the [social] changes underway in Argentina."